KirstieMcCown/machine-learning-challenge/README.md

 <hr>
 <h2>Analysis</h2>

-Initially it appears as though selecting specific features to evaluate does not have a better predictive score than using all records within the data as both our testing and training data score is around the 0.75 mark, and once tuning the model(s) parameters using "GridSerchCV", this stays the same; whilst utilising all of our data gives us an overall score approximately 10% higher with both our testing and training scores approximately 0.85.
+Initially it appears as though selecting specific features to evaluate does not have a better predictive score than using all records within the data as both our testing and training data score is around the 0.75 mark, and once tuning the model(s) parameters using "GridSearchCV", this stays the same; whilst utilising all of our data gives us an overall score approximately 10% higher with both our testing and training scores approximately 0.85.
 <br>
 Therefore, when creating a machine learing model for this data set, utilising all values within the dataset gives us a better result, and better ability to classify candidate exoplanets - these results are across both the Logistic Regression and Support Vector Machines, and the indication that scores are the same utilising both methods, tells us that these machines can be trusted, to be accurate in classifying candidate exoplanets.